franklongford/PyFibre/README.rst

 transparent as possible for non-technical users.

 Current supported OS:

-- Ubuntu (tested 18.04)
+- Ubuntu 18
-- macOS
+- macOS X
-- Windows
+- Windows 10

 Full documentation can be found at the `ReadTheDocs <https://pyfibre-docs.readthedocs.io/en/latest/>`_ page